United4Surveillance/signal-detection-tool/inst/rmd/help_tab.md

 - does not model seasonality
 - cusum can compute the baseline theoretically on only one time point in the past but for a good baseline more historic data should be used

 CUSUM (cumulative sum) is an algorithm which detects shifts in the mean of a time series.
-It accumulates deviations of the observed case counts from the mean case count and once this accumulation has reached a value above a defined tolerance an alarm is triggered.
-After an alarm was triggered the cumulative sum is set to zero and the algorithm restarts.
+It accumulates deviations of the observed case counts from the mean case count and once this accumulation has reached a value above a defined tolerance a signal is triggered.
+After a signal was triggered the cumulative sum is set to zero and the algorithm restarts.
 As CUSUM accumulates the deviations over time it is more sensitive to small and moderate shifts in the case count.
 The mean case count is computed on all case counts of the training period.
 CUSUM does not account for seasonality as it just computes a mean over all case counts.
 CUSUM was originally developed by E. S. Page and typically used in industry for monitoring change detection.
 Rossi et al. (1999) serves as reference in the public health context.

 **FarringtonFlexible**